yagna-swaroop/Physics-Innovative-Space/README.md

-# Physics-Innovative-Society
+# Physics-Innovative-Space
-PIns (Physics Innovative Society) is a non-profit academic infrastructure designed to connect physics students and professors across universities through structured, secure research collaboration.
+PIns (Physics Innovative Space) is a non-profit academic infrastructure designed to connect physics students and professors across universities through structured, secure research collaboration.

 This website will provide a faculty-verified enivornment where students and physicists can: